 Each morning, the POWs were awakened and made to do calisthenics.
 When they finished, they ate breakfast and then marched to the airfield.
 By this point, the POWs looked so bad because of their ragged clothes and loss of weight, that the Filipinos openly expressed their sympathy for them.
 This angered the Japanese.

 At the airfield, the POWs were put to work building the largest runway in the Pacific.
 The work was hard but got worse when the POWs reached a number of hills.
 The Japanese made them level the hills with picks and shovels.
-To remove the dirt, mining cars were pushed by teams of two POWs to a swamp and dumped as landfill.
+To remove the dirt, mining cars were pushed by teams of two POWs to a swamp and dumped as a landfill for the runway.

 The Japanese treatment of the POWs was atrocious.
 Men were frequently beaten.
 Each day, the POW who was the last to finish his work was beaten.
 The first Japanese commander of the camp, Lt.
 Moto, was called the “White Angel” because he wore a spotless naval uniform.
 He was the commander of the camp for slightly over thirteen months.
 One day a POW collapsed while working on the runway.
 Moto was told about the man and came out and ordered him to get up.
 When he couldn’t four other Americans were made to carry the man back to the Pasay School.